 - Public Consultation

-Public consultations may be required in the development application process, to allow neighbourhood concerns brought forward.
+Public consultations may be required in the development application process, to allow neighbourhood concerns to be brought forward.
 The public process may vary depending on the application and if there are minor or major alterations to the bylaw.
 For more complex applications or proposed zoning bylaw changes, the information will be posted for the public to be informed prior to the bylaw approvals.
 In addition, a public hearing may be required prior to Council voting.
-These public meetings are an opportunity for both the public and the Developer, to share their view.
+These public meetings are an opportunity for both the public and the Developer to share their view.

 - Development Report and Recommendation

 Council will receive a report (prepared by City Administration) on the application including a recommendation and an outline of the requirements that need to be satisfied.
 At this meeting, Council will decide if the application is approved or if additional conditions are required.

 The length of the development approval process is dependent upon the complexity of the project and the preparedness of the applicant.
 Once approval has been granted, a development permit will be issued and it will stipulate a time period in which development must start as well as next steps – such as acquiring a building permit if required.